 Do you need to upgrade your lawn mower?
-Are you a first-time homeowner who needs a new model or are you trying to start a successful lawn care business?
-No matter your position, you’ve probably asked, “How much does a lawn mower cost?”
+Are you a first-time homeowner who needs a new model or are you trying to start a successful lawn care business and are researching different types of equipment you’ll need?
+Whether this means a new leaf vacuum or a zero-turn mower, no matter your position, you’ve probably asked, “How much does a lawn mower cost?”

 Lawn mower prices vary significantly due to the wide variety available.
 The cost depends on factors such as the:

 The price tag can lie anywhere between $50 and $18,000.